cjbassi/gotop/README.md

 ### Binaries

-Binaries are currently available for 32bit and 64bit Linux and OSX.
+Binaries are currently available for 32/64bit Linux and 64bit OSX.

 To download the latest binary for your OS into `/usr/bin`, you can run the [install](https://github.com/cjbassi/gotop/blob/master/install.sh) script: